skippybossx/Super-Simple-File-Browser/README.md

 ## 📦 Installation

-1. Copy `ssfb.php` to any directory on your web server.
+1. Copy `ssfb.php` to any directory on your web server. (change name to index.php if web server not configured to accept ssfb.php files)
-2. Open the directory in your browser, e.g.:  http://localhost
+2. Open the directory in your browser, e.g.:  http://localhost/ or http://localhost/directorywithfile/
 3. Done 🎉 — the browser works instantly.

 ---